Abhaile - free mortgage arrears support

 Accountant service

-You will first need to work with a MABS adviser to complete the Standard Financial Statement (SFS) that lenders require under the Mortgage Arrears Resolution Process (MARP).
+You will first need to work with a MABS adviser to complete the Standard Financial Statement (SFS) that lenders need under the Mortgage Arrears Resolution Process (MARP).
 The accountant will need a copy of this statement in order to give you financial advice.

 Consultation solicitor service

-After you have completed your Prescribed Financial Statement or Standard Financial Statement and received financial advice under the Abhaile scheme, your financial adviser (PIP, MABS adviser or accountant) may recommend that you also consult a solicitor if your case raises legal issues.
+You may also need to consult a solicitor if your case raises legal issues.
 For example, your mortgage lender may have written to you, seeking repossession of your home or proposing that you surrender it.

 It is important to note that the solicitor will need to see any documents that are relevant in your case, particularly your up-to-date financial statement and any written financial advice that you have received under the Scheme.